susom/redcap-em-lsgs-instance-table/README.md

 1. Modified the existing "Save and Stay" to read "Save and Quit" to better reflect the actual functionality
 1. Added a feature to specify the default value for the join key in the associated repeating form when creating a new record

+### Stanford Enhancement: Visualizing Hierarchical Data

+When repeating forms are used to capture data with multiple one-to-many relationships, you can use two additional action tags to perform data-driven filtering.
+For example, a patient can have many visits, and on each visit they can be taking multiple medications.
+Assuming medications are represented in their own repeating form with the date of clinic visit is denormalized into the medication data (e.g. using a SQL lookup field) , you can use the date of visit as a filter for the medication instance table.

+#### Variant 1: for use in conjunction with InstanceSelect
+If you have enabled and configured MCRI's InstanceSelect to establish the relationships between your repeating forms, use
+@INSTANCETABLE_REF=field on the field referred to by the linked instrument field with the @FORMINSTANCE annotation

+For example, if visits have multiple medications, you could set up a form called visit with a descriptive field medication_list that refers to the form called medications with an action tag on visit.medication_list, @INSTANCETABLE=medications.
+The medications form has a field called med_visit_instance tagged with Field Annotation: @FORMINSTANCE=visit.
+In this case, in addition to tagging visit.medication_list with
+@INSTANCETABLE=medications, you would also add
+ @INSTANCETABLE_REF=med_visit_instance.
+Now you have pointers in both directions, one from medications to visit with the @FORMINSTANCE=visit tag on medications.med_visit_instance, and a counterpart from visit to medications with the @INSTANCETABLE_REF=med_visit_instance tag on visit.medication_list.
+This pair of bi-directional pointers enables the InstanceTable EM features supporting embedded repeating forms.

+#### Variant 2: without InstanceSelect

+@INSTANCETABLE_SRC=field on current instrument with the value for the filter

+@INSTANCETABLE_DST=corresponding field on the @INSTANCETABLE instrument

+For example
+Parent form 'visit' with date field 'visit_date' and the instance table Child form 'meds' with date field 'med_visit_date'
+The action tags will be

+@INSTANCETABLE=meds

+@INSTANCETABLE_SRC=visit_date

+@INSTANCETABLE_DST=med_visit_date